I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-iounregisterplugplaynotification.md

 <p><b>IoUnregisterPlugPlayNotification</b> always returns STATUS_SUCCESS if <i>NotificationEntry </i>is valid.</p>

 ## -remarks
 <p>In Windows 7 and later versions of Windows, this function is obsolete and is provided only to support existing drivers.
-Use the <a href="https://msdn.microsoft.com/library/windows/hardware/ff550404">IoUnregisterPlugPlayNotificationEx</a> routine instead.</p>

-<p><b>IoUnregisterPlugPlayNotification</b> removes one PnP notification registration; that is, the registration of one driver callback routine for one PnP event category.</p>

-<p>Drivers should unregister a notification first, then free any related context buffer.</p>

-<p>A driver cannot be unloaded until it removes all of its PnP notification registrations because there is a reference on its driver object for each active registration.</p>

-<p>In Windows 7 and later versions of Windows, this function is obsolete and is provided only to support existing drivers.
-Use the <a href="https://msdn.microsoft.com/library/windows/hardware/ff550404">IoUnregisterPlugPlayNotificationEx</a> routine instead.</p>
+Use the <a href="..\wdm\nf-wdm-iounregisterplugplaynotificationex.md">IoUnregisterPlugPlayNotificationEx</a> routine instead.</p>

 <p><b>IoUnregisterPlugPlayNotification</b> removes one PnP notification registration; that is, the registration of one driver callback routine for one PnP event category.</p>